Harwood Economic Review

 Donald J. Boudreaux

-Donald J. Boudreaux is a senior fellow with American Institute for Economic Research and with the F.A.
+Donald J. Boudreaux is a Associate Senior Research Fellow with the American Institute for Economic Research and affiliated with the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University; a Mercatus Center Board Member; and a professor of economics and former economics-department chair at George Mason University.
 He is the author of the books The Essential Hayek, Globalization, Hypocrites and Half-Wits, and his articles appear in such publications as the Wall Street Journal, New York Times, US News & World Report as well as numerous scholarly journals.
 He writes a blog called Cafe Hayek and a regular column on economics for the Pittsburgh Tribune-Review.
 Boudreaux earned a PhD in economics from Auburn University and a law degree from the University of Virginia.

 Peter C. Earle

-Peter C. Earle is an economist who joined AIER in 2018.
-Prior to that he spent over 20 years as a trader and analyst at a number of securities firms and hedge funds in the New York metropolitan area.
-His research focuses on financial markets, monetary policy, and problems in economic measurement.
-He has been quoted by the Wall Street Journal, Bloomberg, Reuters, CNBC, Grant’s Interest Rate Observer, NPR, and in numerous other media outlets and publications.
-Pete holds an MA in Applied Economics from American University, an MBA (Finance), and a BS in Engineering from the United States Military Academy at West Point.
+Prior to joining AIER, Dr. Earle spent over 20 years as a trader and analyst at a number of securities firms and hedge funds in the New York metropolitan area as well as engaging in extensive consulting within the cryptocurrency and gaming sectors.
+His research focuses on financial markets, monetary policy, macroeconomic forecasting, and problems in economic measurement.
+He has been quoted by the Wall Street Journal, the Financial Times, Barron’s, Bloomberg, Reuters, CNBC, Grant’s Interest Rate Observer, NPR, and in numerous other media outlets and publications.

 Anthony Gill